planet-ethereum/community/README.md

 (Read these before?
 Head straight to the [issues](ETHBerlin.md))

 ## Goals
-The aims of Planet Ethereum is multifold.
+The aim of this community project is to research and implement methods which best progress toward these goals:

 1. To collect and curate a list of issues, feature requests, ideas, etc. regarding infrastructure and tooling projects, to act as a sort of menu for first-time and regular contributors to go through and pick what they find delicious, thereby helping the projects and the ecosystem.